-BDSpro release 2.3 requires IRIX version 6.5 (or higher), BDSpro software, and NFS (version 2.0 or 3.0) installed on client and server systems.
-Server and client systems must also be at the current NFS and mount command overlays; server systems also require the current IRIX and networking overlays.
-Server and client systems must be connected to a HIPPI or other high-performance network.
+BDSpro requires IRIX version 6.2 (or higher), BDSpro software, and NFS (version 2.0 or 3.0) installed on client and server systems.
+Server and client systems must also contain current NFS rollup patches and the mount command patch; server systems also require the current IRIX and networking rollout patches.
+Server and client systems must be connected to a HIPPI, fiberchannel, or other high-performance network.
 (See the BDSpro Release Notes for detailed requirements and instructions on software installation).